EdwinKaburu/embsys310/assignment04/README.md

-## Problem 1
+## Assignment 04
-### Follow the same steps as we did in the class to blink LED1 (PA5) at a visible rate using the bit band region to enable the clock to Port A, then answer the following:
+### 1. Follow the same steps as we did in the class to blink LED1 (PA5) at a visible rate using the bit band region to enable the clock to Port A, then answer the following:

  a.
 What instructions does the compiler produce in assembly for “writing” to the RCC_AHB2ENR bit when using bit-band address?
  - The instructions that were produced by the compiler using the bit